wenxin-c/tp/docs/UserGuide.md

 Format:

 * (**Optional**) Step 1: You are _recommended_ to list the current habits using the command `list`
-* Step 2: Select the habit to update by entering the index number of the habit HABIT_INDEX according to index of the list output. <br>
+* Step 2: Select the habit to update by entering the index number of the habit `HABIT_INDEX` according to index of the list output. <br>
-  The user can specify the number to change for the habit count via NUMBER_TO_CHANGE. <br>
+  The user can specify the number to change for the habit count via `NUMBER_TO_CHANGE`. <br>
-  The default behaviour is to increment the behaviour by 1. <br> To decrement the habit count, enter a negative number instead.
+  The default behaviour is to increment the behaviour by 1. <br> To decrement the habit count, enter a negative number instead(see 'Example of usage 2' below).
 * `update --id HABIT-INDEX [--by NUMBER_TO_CHANGE]`

+Note: '+' in front of `NUMBER_TO_CHANGE` parameter  not necessary when incrementing.
+For example, to increment index 1 by 2 counts, issue `update --id 1 --by 2`, **_not_** `update --id 1 --by +2`.
+See 'Example of usage 1' below.

 Example of usage 1: